Azerbaijan

 - Historical Context

-- Azerbaijan has a rich history that dates back to ancient times, with influences from the Persian Empire, the Arab Caliphate, and the Russian Empire.
-It gained independence from the Soviet Union in 1991, and its history is marked by periods of conflict and cultural renaissance.
+- Azerbaijan has a history that dates back to ancient times, with influences from the Persian Empire, the Ottoman Empire, and the Russian Empire.
+It gained independence from the Soviet Union in 1991.

 - Migration Patterns